eikehmueller/ma32070/lectures/FiniteElements.md

   - $\ell_{9+3i+2j+k}(w) = \frac{\partial^2 w}{\partial x_j \partial x_k}(v_i)$ with $0\le j\le k\le 1$ (Hessian evaluation at each vertex $\Rightarrow$ 9 nodes)
   - $\ell_{18+j}(w) = n_i\cdot \nabla w(m_i)$ (normal derivative evaluation at the midpoints $m_i$ of each facet $F_i$ $\Rightarrow$ 3 nodes)

 Note that the Argyris element and the quintic Lagrange element only differ in the choice of nodes.
-It turns out that this allows the construction of function spaces that have a bounded second derivative.
+It turns out that the Argyris allows the construction of function spaces that have a bounded second derivative.

 #### Node numbering
 We assume that each node is associated with a topological entity of the reference triangle $K$.
 These entities are